-International students are warmly welcomed, with exchange partnerships established with over ninety university campuses globally.
-Otago has also awarded Rhodes Scholarships since 1904 to a select group of New Zealander graduates.
+International students are warmly welcomed, with exchange partnerships established with over 90 university campuses globally.
+Otago has also awarded Rhodes Scholarships to a select group of New Zealander graduates since 1904.

 The boisterous social nature of Otago students can be seen in annual celebrations such as the Undie 500 car rally and Toga Parade, although past behavioural concerns have led to more tempered events in recent years.

 Medical researcher Muriel Bell, mountaineer Christine Jensen Burke, and astrophysicist Mazlan Othman all graduated from Otago.

 Auckland University of Technology was founded on 1 January 200 when a former technical college was granted university status.

 The university has three campuses with City campus being the largest in central Auckland.
 The two other campuses South and North are accessible via shuttle bus.

 The student's association at AUT produces a fortnightly student magazine called Debate.
 It is put together by a full-time editor and a team of student contributors.
 It features news, views, cartoon,s feature articles and columns.

 The student's association also supports more than 40 affiliated clubs and organises concerts, comedy shows, DJ sets, parties, festivals and other events.

 #UniAdviceWeek: a Chinese student studying in New Zealand Takes over our Twitter account